peterwooden/peterwooden-com/content/blog/building-your-react-intuitions/index.md

 );
 ```

-By the end of this step, you should realise that React is able to do anything that template engines can do, using plain JavaScript and curly braces.
+By the end of this step, you should realise that React is able to do anything that template engines can do, using JSX and plain JavaScript within curly braces.

 ## 4. Compose UI with Function Components